A Tutorial on Meta-Reinforcement Learning: Task Inference Methods

 In comparison to black box methods, task inference methods impose more structure.
 On the one hand, task inference methods often add additional supervision through the use of privileged information \citep{humplik2019meta,kamienny2020learning,liu2021decoupling} or the use of self-supervision \citep{zintgraf2020varibad,zintgraf2021exploration}, which may make meta-training more stable and efficient \citep{humplik2019meta,zintgraf2020varibad}.
 This is particularly useful since recurrent policies, often used in task inference and black box methods, are difficult to train in RL \citep{Beck2020AMRL}.
-On the other hand, training the inner-loop to accomplish any objective that is not Equation \ref{eq:meta-rl-objective} may be suboptimal with respect to that meta-RL objective over the given task distribution.
-Beyond comparisons to PPG methods and black box methods, task inference methods provide an additional advantage.
-As we show in Section \ref{sec:explore_basics}, task inference methods also are useful for exploration.
+On the other hand, there is evidence that black-box training can be stabilized in meta-RL with the use of a hypernetwork architecture and reasonable initialization \citep{beck2023recurrent}, and training the inner-loop to accomplish any objective that is not Equation~\ref{eq:meta-rl-objective} may be suboptimal with respect to that meta-RL objective over the given task distribution.
+An empirical comparison between black-box methods and task-inference methods can be seen in Table \ref{tab:ti_tradeoffs}.
+Beyond comparisons to PPG methods and black box methods, task inference methods provide some additional advantages.
+Task inference methods that model the reward and dynamics can be used to sample additional (imagined) tasks \citep{rimon2022meta}, which can be seen as a type of model-based meta-RL, discussed later in Section~\ref{subsection:model-based}.
+And, as we show in Section~\ref{sec:explore_basics}, task inference methods also are useful for exploration.

-\subsection{Exploration and Meta-Exploration}
+\section{Exploration and Meta-Exploration}

 Exploration is the process by which an agent collects data for learning.
 In standard RL, exploration should work for any MDP and may consist of random on-policy exploration, epsilon-greedy exploration, or methods to find novel states.
 In meta-RL, this type of exploration still occurs in the outer-loop, which is called \textit{meta-exploration}.
 However, there additionally exists exploration in the inner-loop, referred to as just \textit{exploration}, which is where we begin our discussion.
 This inner-loop exploration is specific to the distribution of MDPs, $p(\mathcal{M})$.
 To enable sample efficient adaptation, the meta-RL agent uses knowledge about the task distribution to explore efficiently.
 For instance, instead of taking random actions, the robot chef may open every cabinet to learn about the location of food items and utensils when first entering a new kitchen.
 This exploration is targeted and used to provide informative trajectories in $\mathcal{D}$ that enable few-shot adaptation to the MDP within the task distribution.